ENCCS/veloxchem-workshop/content/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`MyBinder <https://mybinder.org/>`_ offers a free, customizable cloud computing environment and powers the content of this lesson.
+`MyBinder <https://mybinder.org/>`_ offers a free, customizable cloud computing environment and powers some of the contents of this lesson.
 You can run the exercises for Day 1 of this workshop entirely in the cloud.